Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Cycle 2 Update.md

 For some thoughts on where we are, where we are going, and why, see the reflections in the [[2022.07.05 Request For Guidance]].
 This is a richly linked document that links many concepts and reflections out in many directions.

-For some thoughts on how we can integrate and align our activities across time into a coherent Whole, there is a book in progress called the Lionsberg [[Integrated Delivery Guide]].
+For some thoughts on how we can integrate and align our activities across time into a coherent Whole, there is a book in progress called the Lionsberg [[Lionsberg Integrated Delivery Guide]].

 For some thoughts on Structure, see [[Provisional Structure]], which includes a video of Bill Larson and I discussing some of what was designed and built as a starting point and why.